ember-learn/ember-blog/source/2019-03-22-the-ember-times-issue-90.md

 Be kind,

-Jessica Jordan, the crowd and the Learning Team
+Jessica Jordan, Amy Lam, the crowd and the Learning Team